hackergrrl/wisdom/spirituality.md

 your advantage in many ways.
 One such way is that your public library will likely be a great resource for such books.

-My local San Jose MLK Library has many dozens of books on the subject, providing a near endless source of free wisdom for the aspiring adventurer of the mind.
+My local library has many dozens of books on the subject, providing a near endless source of free wisdom for the aspiring adventurer of the mind.

 Dewey Decimal class 290 is for *Other Religions* -- you can find *Buddhism* (and many others) under 294.